ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 - Winter 1992: Fallow
 - From Summer 1993: Sorghum

-There are a couple of major takeaway messages that we can derive from the Rugplot:
+There are a couple of major takeaway messages that we can derive from the rugplot:

-- The crop sequencing rule seems to be correctly implemented ("If the previous two cultivated crops were cereals, the next crop must be a legume.
+- The crop sequencing rule seems to be correctly implemented. ("If the previous two cultivated crops were cereals, the next crop must be a legume.
 In all other cases, the next crop must be a cereal.")
-- The low sowing threshold for the summer season is met in all but the first year (which is a special case, as we started the simulation only on 1 January, meaning that we have missed all early-season rainfall.).
+- The low sowing threshold for the summer season is met in all but the first year (which is a special case, as we started the simulation only on 1 January, meaning that we have missed all early-season rainfall).
-- The higher sowing threshold for the winter season is only met in two seasons, and not met in six seasons.
+- The higher sowing threshold for the winter season is only satisfied in two seasons, while six winter seasons remain in fallow.
 - And finally, the glaring issue: from summer 1993 onward, our field has remained continuously occupied by sorghum.

 This last aspect is obviously unintended.